RBSavvy/rbsavvy.github.io/posts/2013-12-23-web-infrastructure.md

 Your average web application consists of a few major parts: web servers, application servers, database servers, and background task servers.
 Depending on the number of web requests and the complexity and quality of code, you may need more than a single web, application, database server... etc.

-Also, depending on the complexity or functionality of your application, you may have other servers or services such as email, caching,
+Also, depending on the complexity or functionality of your application, you may have other servers or services such as email, caching, memory, or servers.
+We will not cover these exceptions at this point.